 Alibaug usually comes to mind as a beach getaway from Mumbai.
 However, if you'd prefer to go somewhere off-the-beaten-track, the Sindhudurg district of Maharashtra's Konkan Coast is ideal.
 This district has been named after the historic 16th century fort near Malvan beach, which you can explore.
 The district has some of the most pristine beaches on the coast (Tarkali, Malvan, Vengurla, and Bhogwe), plus some of the best scuba diving and snorkeling in India.
 If you're interested in Indian folk art, head inland to the town of Sawantwadi, where artisans handcraft colorful wooden toys.
 Pinguli village, about 30 minutes away near Kudal, is home to artists of the Thakar tribal community who are renowned for their puppetry and unique Chitrakathi style of painting.
 It tells stories from the Hindu epics, the Ramayana and Mahabharata.

-An airport is in the process of being built in Sindhudurg and is expected to open by the end of 2017.
-Until then, the district can be reached in about seven hours by train from Mumbai (get off at Kudal station).
-Otherwise, the nearest airport is in Goa, about three hours drive away.
+Sindhudurg's new airport was finally inaugurated in early 2019.
+The district can also be reached in about seven hours by train from Mumbai (get off at Kudal station).
+Otherwise, the airport in Goa is about three hours drive away.

 For Wineries and Temples: Nashik

 A wine region probably isn't an attraction you'd expect to find in India.
 Although the country's wine industry is still in the nascent stage, it's growing rapidly.
 The biggest wine region is located in Nashik, about four hours northeast of Mumbai.
 Nowadays, many wineries there have tasting rooms, restaurants, and even accommodations.
 Sula Vineyards is the most well-known of these.
 Red Grapes, a company specializing in wine tourism, has also set up a Wine Information Center in the area.
 It offers camping stays, for those on a budget.